denispetrecristian/slayerPytorch/personal/README.md

 e.g. `python model.py -e poisson -m CNN` This runs the convolutional SNN with the poisson encoding.
 The other 2 values for the `-e` flag are rate and interpolation.
 To run the MLP you would have to use `-m MLP`.

+# REQUIREMENTS #

+This has been tested using:

+The first version is being used on my local machine while the second one on the google colab instance.
+Everything using interpolation performs better, in terms of accurcy, on my local machine.
+This is caused by the pytorch version.

+* torch 1.9.1 and 1.10.0
+* torchvision 0.11.1 and
+* numpy 1.21.5 and 1.20.2
+* h5py 3.2.1 and 3.1.0
+* matplotlib 3.2.2
+* pickleshare 0.7.5
+* nvcc 11.1
+* CUDA VERSION: 11.4 and 11.2